 Our students are encouraged to think and learn independently by engaging in projects in the local community.
 By devising innovative solutions to social issues, they not only build confidence and leadership skills, but also a deeper sense of social responsibility.

-The Scholarship programme is available to meritorious students who desire the opportunity to Study, Create and Inspire at Charterhouse Malaysia, and, who will set a positive example to the academic and communal life of the School, through their enthusiasm, intellectual curiosity, drive and compassion.
+The A Level Scholarship programme is available to meritorious students who desire the opportunity to Study, Create and Inspire at Charterhouse Malaysia, and, who will set a positive example to the academic and communal life of the School, through their enthusiasm, intellectual curiosity, drive and compassion.

 A full or partial scholarship offered by Charterhouse Malaysia for students to pursue the two-year A Level programme, including the International Project Qualification.

 It covers the full cost of tuition.
 It does not cover:

 In cases of demonstrated hardship, some students may be offered help with additional expenses.
 This is decided on an individual case by case basis and is by no means guaranteed to be included with every full scholarship place.